ghinks/esm-issues-with-td/README.md

 This repository exists only for demonstrating a use case that I am failing to understand.

 ## Scenario
-Durinng the course of converting an opensource module from CJS to ESM I have discarded some of the tooling.
+During the course of converting an opensource module from CJS to ESM I have discarded some tooling.
 Explicitly

 - babel
 - babel rewire